aks2203/easy-to-hard-data/README.md

 If you find this code helpful and use these datasets, please consider citing our work.

+The datasets are descried in [Datasets for Studying Generalization from Easy to Hard Examples](https://arxiv.org/abs/2108.06011)

 ```
-@misc{schwarzschild2021learn,
+@misc{schwarzschild2021datasets,
-      title={Can You Learn an Algorithm?
-Generalizing from Easy to Hard Problems with Recurrent Networks},
+      title={Datasets for Studying Generalization from Easy to Hard Examples},
-      author={Avi Schwarzschild and Eitan Borgnia and Arjun Gupta and Furong Huang and Uzi Vishkin and Micah Goldblum and Tom Goldstein},
+      author={Avi Schwarzschild and Eitan Borgnia and Arjun Gupta and Arpit Bansal and Zeyad Emam and Furong Huang and Micah Goldblum and Tom Goldstein},
       year={2021},
-      eprint={2106.04537},
+      eprint={2108.06011},
       archivePrefix={arXiv},
       primaryClass={cs.LG}
 }